lydiaPenglish/STRIPS2veg/README.md

   left_join(., species_list, by = "speciesID") %>%
   group_by(siteID, group_simple) %>%
   summarize(grp_pi = sum(pi)) %>%
-  # filter out the NAs, which were "unknown" plants that were never identified.
+  # filter out the NAs, which were "unknown" plants that were never identified
   filter(!(is.na(group_simple))) %>%
   ungroup()

 site_pi
 #> # A tibble: 124 x 3
 #>    siteID group_simple  grp_pi